 Life insurance makes sense for business owners who want their company to survive their death and to protect their employees’ jobs.
 Policies also protect business partners after one of them passes away.
-Lenders can also require a life insurance policy.
+Lenders can require a life insurance policy as well.

 - Written by Lindsey Crossmier

 Lindsey Crossmier is an accomplished writer with experience working for The Florida Review and Bookstar PR.
 As a financial writer, she covers Medicare, life insurance and dental insurance topics for RetireGuide.
 Research-based data drives her work.Read More

 Savannah Hanson is a professional writer and content editor with over 16 years of professional experience across multiple industries.
 She has ghostwritten for entrepreneurs and industry leaders and been published in mediums such as The Huffington Post, Southern Living and Interior Appeal Magazine.Read More

 Owner of HLC Insurance Broker, LLC

 Eric Estevez is a duly licensed independent insurance broker and a former financial institution auditor with more than a decade of professional experience.
 He has specialized in federal, state and local compliance for both large and small businesses.Read More

 - This page features 7 Cited Research Articles

 - Life insurance is essential for anyone with dependents but even more crucial for business owners.

 - Life insurance can help your company survive if something happens to you.